She and Her Cat: Release and reception

-Legacy
+Adaptations

+Anime

 An anime television adaptation, subtitled Everything Flows, was first announced in January 2016 through the February issue of Kadokawa Shoten's Newtype magazine.
 The anime was produced by Liden Films Kyoto Studio and directed by Kazuya Sakamoto.
 It aired between March 4 and 25, 2016 as part of Tokyo MX's Ultra Super Anime Time programming block.
 Crunchyroll made the anime available via stream worldwide except for Asia starting on March 4.
 In Japan, the anime was released in Blu-ray and DVD on May 18, 2016, and it included a "complete edition" with additional footage, including a 90-second opening sequence.
 This edition received a theatrical release from May 21 to 27, at the Tollywood theater in Shimokitazawa, Tokyo.
 The DVD and the Blu-Ray release sold 230 and 1,521 copies respectively, appearing at 18th and 6th place on Oricon's best-selling list on their respective categories.
 On May 26, 2020, the anime was released in Blu-ray in the United States by Discotek Media with English subtitles and a new dub.